Open-mindedness, trends and the paradox of choice: my three lessons – CDL#100

 The final word

-The numbering of Readers' Mail stops at this number 100, but rest assured: there will always be new content on Fridays.
+The numbering of the Readers' Letters stops at this number 100, but rest assured: there will always be new content on Friday.

 So be there!